 “And ugh, I forgot to do laundry so you don’t have any clean masks!
 What do we do?”

 I consulted some fabulous MDs and pediatricians who shared some great research-based ideas for hacks to make sure your kids have a clean mask even when you haven’t done laundry.

 You will never have to feel like the mom bringing lunch to the school office…aka sending your kid to school in a dirty mask because it’s one of “those days”!

 Spoiler: along with making sure you know a few methods for the best way to wash your face masks during this pandemic, the clean mask hacks take 5 seconds to 5 minutes, including:

 - The hang (this one takes longer but is zero work!)

-We’ve already talked about our Mask C.O.D.E. (safe way to wear masks so you don’t bring more germs to your face), how to safely take a mask break, and why we strongly recommend against disposable surgical masks because cloth reusable masks are better for so very many reasons.
+We’ve already talked about our Mask C.O.D.E. (safe way to wear masks so you don’t bring more germs to your face), how to safely take a mask break, finding balance with masks, and why we strongly recommend against disposable surgical masks because cloth reusable masks are better for so very many reasons.